Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 • Over-cleansing or long, hot showers

-What to do for dry skin
+What to Do for Dry Skin

 • Cleanse kindly: use a balm or milk cleanser that leaves a soft veil (not squeaky).

 • Seal it in: finish with a few drops of oil or a nutrient-dense balm to prevent water loss.
+If you’ve ever wondered whether balms are “too much,” our guide What Are Face Balms and Why You Need One explains why they’re often exactly what dry skin needs.

 • Gentle renewal: once or twice weekly, use enzyme-based exfoliation to smooth without stressing the barrier.